 Truthfully, they have more similarities than differences.
 Mildew is a type of mold.
 There is no way to differentiate them by smell—they both tend to have a musty or rotten smell.
 They both love moisture and heat.
 Since both exist outdoors, they can also be indoors since few building filtration systems are capable of stopping such small particles let alone open doors, windows and carried in on clothing.
 One important difference is that some molds have positive uses, such as the mold Penicillium, which produces penicillin.
 Mildews have no such constructive uses.

 An HVAC system that is not regularly inspected and cleaned can accumulate dirt and moisture creating ideal conditions for mold growth.
 Dust and dirt are mostly organic materials which are mold foods.
-Drain pans, low points in ductwork, diffuses can collect debris.
-Often the system is turned off or scaled down at night and weekends increasing the optimum mold growth conditions such as higher humidity or water condensate.
+Drain pans, low points in ductwork, filter banks, diffusers can collect debris.
+Often the system is turned off or scaled-down at night and weekends increasing the optimum mold growth conditions such as higher humidity or water condensate.

 Often, stairwells are unventilated, allowing moisture to build up.
 They also tend to be hotter than occupied spaces and molds/mildew love heat.

-Mold/mildew in my office; the musty smells are due to the byproducts of their growth and the dead fungus themselves.
+Mold/mildew in my office; the musty smells are due to the by-products of their growth and the dead fungus themselves.
 The best solution is prevention!
-Killing them just leaves the dead fungus—thus the smell continues dead or alive!!
+Killing them just leaving the dead fungus—thus the smell continues—dead or alive!!